slzhou-xy/GREEN/README.md

 ## Dataset
-We provide Porto data, but we cannot provide the Chengdu data set due to privacy.
+We only provide Porto dataset.
+Due to privacy, we cannot provide the Chengdu dataset.

 To use dataset, unzip dataset in directory `./data/porto`.